lehcimcramtrebor/es-theme-platform/supergrafx/custom_logo/readme.txt

 Here you can place your own logo.
+Can be named "logo-fr.png", "logo-fr.svg" or  "logo-us.png", "logo-us.svg" etc.. for custom collections logo for example.

 Just name it